ethereum/consensus-specs/specs/phase0/beacon-chain.md

 #### `Attestation`

-An attestation (actually, a collection of many attestations of the same data, coming from a subset of some committee, with their signatures BLS-aggregated)
+An attestation (actually, a collection of many attestations of the same data, coming from a subset of some committee, with their signatures BLS-aggregated).
+The `aggregation_bits` parameter is a bitfield representing which members of the committee are included in this attestation (the committee has a canonical "first member", "second member", etc).

 ```python
 class Attestation(Container):